sinat101/test_gradle/DECLARATIVE_GRADLE.md

 ./gradlew :feature:search:dependencyInsight --configuration prodDebugCompileClasspath --dependency feature
 ```

 Currently, only plugins and project dependencies are supported.
-Everything else should
+Everything else has been
-be moved to convention plugins.
+moved to convention plugins for now.

 The plugins and the rest of a build file are interpreted in two separate steps, similar to
 the other DSLs.